 First stage seroconversion

-- virus rapidly spreads to organs, especially the lymphoid tissues
+- the virus rapidly spreads to organs, especially the lymphoid tissues

-- HIV virus not very aggressive in causing diseases or severe symptoms
+- the HIV virus is not very aggressive in causing diseases or severe symptoms

-- virus starts to grow and multiply in the lymph nodes
+- the virus starts to grow and multiply in the lymph nodes

 - Viremia (spread of virus in the blood)

-- Loss of immune system, mainly due to infection of CD4+ T-Lymphocytes
+- deterioration of the immune system, mainly due to infection of CD4+ T-Lymphocytes

-- virus continues to slowly destroy the Immune System for up to 10 years
+- the virus continues to slowly destroy the immune system for up to 10 years

 - usually an opportunistic infection is the cause of death